Back to Blog

 Impact of European Arrival

 European settlement from 1788 had a devastating impact on Aboriginal and Torres Strait Islander peoples.
-Diseases such as smallpox, dispossession from traditional lands, and frontier conflict caused massive population decline.
-Government policies in the 19th and 20th centuries — including the forced removal of children from their families, now known as the Stolen Generations — caused lasting trauma that continues to affect communities today.
+Smallpox and other diseases, dispossession from traditional lands, and frontier conflict caused massive population decline.
+Government policies in the 19th and 20th centuries, including the forced removal of children from their families (now known as the Stolen Generations), caused lasting trauma that affects communities to this day.

 Read the Full Study Guide Free